Uses of oxymetazoline hydrochloride

-Before using this drug, tell your doctor if:
+Before using this drug, tell your doctor if you:

-- You have allergy with any of the active or inactive ingredients of oxymetazoline hydrochloride or other medications.
+- Have allergy with any of the active or inactive ingredients of oxymetazoline hydrochloride or other medications.

-- You have any other illnesses, disorders, or medical conditions.
+- Have any other illnesses, disorders, or medical conditions.

-Do not use oxymetazoline hydrochloride solution for more than 3 days unless advised to do so by your health care provider.
-Frequent or long-term use of oxymetazoline hydrochloride solution may cause nasal congestion to recur or worsen.
+Do not use oxymetazoline HCl solution for more than 3 days unless advised to do so by your health care provider.
+Consequently, frequent or long-term use of oxymetazoline hydrochloride solution may cause nasal congestion to recur or worsen.

-Diabetes patients: Oxymetazoline hydrochloride solution may affect your blood sugar level.
-Your doctor may need to change the amount of diabetes medicine you are taking.
+For diabetic patients: oxymetazoline HCl solution may affect your blood sugar level.
+Therefore, your doctor may need to change the amount of diabetes medicine you are taking.

-Oxymetazoline hydrochloride solution is not recommended for use in children younger than 6 years of age.
+Oxymetazoline HCl solution is not recommended for use in children younger than 6 years of age.
 Safety and effectiveness in this age group have not been confirmed.

 Is it safe during pregnancy or breastfeeding?

-There are no adequate studies in women for determining risk when using oxymetazoline hydrochloride during pregnancy or while breastfeeding.
-Please always consult with your doctor to weigh the potential benefits and risks before taking oxymetazoline hydrochloride.
-Oxymetazoline hydrochloride is pregnancy risk category C, according to the US Food and Drug Administration (FDA).
+There are no adequate studies in women for determining risk when using oxymetazoline HCl during pregnancy or while breastfeeding.
+Therefore, always consult with your doctor to weigh the potential benefits and risks before using this drug.
+In addition, oxymetazoline hydrochloride is pregnancy risk category C, according to the US Food and Drug Administration (FDA).

 FDA pregnancy risk category reference below: